Firebirds blow out Bears 5-0 in Game 1 of the Calder Cup Finals - KESQ

 The third period saw more goals for the Firebirds.

-Austin Poganski put the Firebirds up 3-0 early in the third period to truly put away the game and secure the win.
+Andrew Poturalski put the Firebirds up 3-0 early in the third period and the rout was on from there.

 BIRDS ARE UP 3-0🚨🔥 pic.twitter.com/CKThK2v4bN— x - Coachella Valley Firebirds (@Firebirds) June 9, 2023

-Jesper Froden put the Firebirds up 4-0 in the middle of the third period.
+Jesper Froden added another to make it 4-0 in the middle of the third period.

 WE WON'T STOP pic.twitter.com/3ehM9REw9K— x - Coachella Valley Firebirds (@Firebirds) June 9, 2023

-And just a few minutes later, Andrew True made it 5-0 for the Firebirds.
+And just a few minutes later, Alexander True made it 5-0 for the Firebirds.

 all together now: TRUUUUUEEEE— x - Coachella Valley Firebirds (@Firebirds) June 9, 2023